-PCLR: Program clear.
-Erases the loaded user program (setup mode only).
+Command Function PCLR Program Clear - erases the loaded user program (setup mode only).
+RS Reset System - reboots the indicator without resetting the configuration.
+RESETCONFIGURATION Reset Configuration - restores all configuration parameters to default values (setup mode only

-RS: Reset system.
-Reboots the indicator without resetting the configuration.
+Table 15-3.

-RESETCONFIGURATION: Restores all configuration parameters to their default values (setup mode only).
+Note All scale calibration, iRite and database settings are lost when the RESETCONFIGURATION command is run.

-Parameter setting commands allows the current value for a configuration parameter to be displayed or changed (Tables 15-3 through 15-15).
+Parameter setting commands allows the current value for a configuration parameter to be displayed or changed (Tables 15-4 through 15-16).